veridonia/whitepaper/Whitepaper.md

 ### 4.1 Submission & Review Pipeline

-Veridonia evaluates each post through a single, transparent pipeline that combines sortition (random sampling) and tiered majority voting.
+Veridonia evaluates each post that could appear in a community feed through a single, transparent pipeline that combines sortition (random sampling) and tiered majority voting.
 Random selection at each stage promotes fairness and diversity; tiering by rating concentrates final authority among proven reviewers without excluding broader participation.
 The mechanism scales with community size: as the population grows, random selection becomes harder to game; in very small communities the system collapses to a simpler single-stage vote.

 **Process Flow**